 Breakfast in Spain can be many things but one of the best is churros con chocolate.
 A fried long doughnut covered in sugar is dipped in hot chocolate thick enough to stand a spoon in!

 “Be excellent to each other“– Bill & Ted ( Bill & Ted’s excellent adventure )

-Well, I hope you enjoyed this time trip to sample a small taste of Sevilla in September 2005.
+Well, I hope you enjoyed this time trip to sample a small taste of Seville in September 2005.
 For clarification for those who would like a little more information.
-Sevilla is a small European city in the south of Spain in the region of Andalucía.
+Seville is a small European city in the south of Spain in the region of Andalucía.